“I lost all motivation to go on a summer mission when tragedy fell upon my family.”

 The pre-departure process wasn’t all that hard.
 My parents supported me and money wasn’t a concern.
 Everything went smoothly until about a month before the start of Seattle Summer In The City when my brother passed away.
 All of my excitement and motivation to go disintegrated.

-As the first day of project neared, I found that my only motivation to go came from a desire to escape grieving for a while.
+As the first day of Summer Mission neared, I found that my only motivation to go came from a desire to escape grieving for a while.
 I built a wall to conceal that I was hurting and tried to convince myself and others that I was fine.
 But when I arrived at Seattle, that wall began to crumble.
 The reality of losing my brother set in and joined with the emotional environment of Christian service made me increasingly aware that I was not being real with myself or others.